fcole90/interactive_bayesian_optimization/README.md

 This repository contains the code employed for the experiments and the analysis of *Human Strategic Steering Improves Performance of Interactive Optimization*

 ### Human Strategic Steering Improves Performance of Interactive Optimization
-Fabio Colella*, Pedram Daee*, Jussi Jokinen, Antti Oulasvirta, Samuel Kaski <sub>*Both authors contributed equally to this research.</sub>
+Fabio Colella*, Pedram Daee*, Jussi Jokinen, Antti Oulasvirta, Samuel Kaski
 <br>**UMAP 2020** *Link to be added once published*, also on arXiv *Link to be added*

-User study for ATOM project.

 ## Backend